davidtwco/rfcs/text/0000-build-std/1-background.md

 - It saves Rust users from having to rebuild the standard library whenever they start a project or do a clean build
 - The standard library has and has had dependencies which require a more complicated build environment than typical Rust projects
   - e.g. requiring a working C toolchain to build `compiler-builtins`' `c` feature
 - To varying degrees at different times in its development, the standard library's implementation has been tied to the compiler implementation and has had to change in lockstep

-Not all targets support the standard library or have a pre-built standard library distributed via rustup.
-This depends on the tier of support for the target.
-According to rustc's [platform support][platform-support] documentation, for tier three targets:
+Not all targets have a pre-built standard library distributed via rustup, though it is a minimum requirement for certain platform support tiers.
+According to rustc's [platform support docs][platform-support], for tier three targets:

 > Tier 3 targets are those which the Rust codebase has support for, but which
 > the Rust project does not build or test automatically, so they may or may not